nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 projectServer = -- ...
 ```

-We again use `hoistServer` to embed the `projectServer` in the `authenticatedServer`.
+We use `hoistServer` a third time to embed `projectServer` in `authenticatedServer`.
 In the `run` transformation function for this level, we also grab the previous environment, `AppAuthenticatedEnv`, and nest it in the new environment, `AppProjectEnv`.
-We enhance the new environment, in this case by using the `organizationId` in the URL path parameters to fetch the organization object that the projects in the current request belong to.
+This time, we enhance the new environment by using the `organizationId` in the URL path parameters to fetch the organization that owns the projects in the current request.

-Now let's circle back and implement the translation helper functions for each custom monad that we've been using inside the `run` function passed to `hoistServer`.
-Here are their signatures as a reminder:
+Now let's go back and implement the helper functions for each custom monad that we've been using inside the `run` functions passed to `hoistServer`.
+As a reminder, here are their signatures:

 ```haskell
 runApp :: AppEnv -> App a -> Handler a